EB-3 visa: Quotas

 As of September 2012, the Department of State determined that the FY-2012 numerical limit for the worldwide employment-based preference must be 144,951, and the per-country limit must be 7% of the worldwide cap, regardless of the population of the country (this explains the enormous backlog for India and China).
 Out of this, the EB-3 category is limited to 28.6% of the worldwide level, plus any numbers not used by EB-1 and EB-2 ("spillover"), and with not more than 10,000 for "other workers".

 Application

-The application process begins with obtaining a labor certification, by submitting ETA Form 9089.
+The application process begins with obtaining a Permanent Labor Certification, by submitting ETA Form 9089.
 The applicant does not need to be employed when the labor certification is filed; a future job offer is sufficient.
 The labor certification will accompany the actual application, the Petition for Alien Worker (Form I-140), which will confirm the applicant's [States under E34, E35, EW4 or EW5 visas.
 During the lengthy application process, many persons in the EB-3 category acquire additional experience or education, and are eligible apply for an "upgrade" to EB-2.

-February 2016, the Department of State application processing fee for employment-based immigrant visas is US$345.
+As of February 2016, the Department of State application processing fee for employment-based immigrant visas is US$345.
 The fee for the USCIS Immigrant Petition for Alien Worker (form I-140) is US$700.
 Other costs include medical examination and, if applicable, required vaccinations; translations; fees for obtaining supporting documents such as passport, police certificates, birth certificates, etc.